racinmat/minecraft-server/readme.md

 you can use it to merge neder chest contents, inventories, thaumcraft progres... but use only at your own risk and always backup.

+At the beginning, this was using docker to run MC server, using the `itzg/minecraft-server` image.
+But then it started to fail.
+But it serves also as a very good bootstraper for server and then you can run the MC server without it, directly on host, if you have Java installed.

 ## Lessons learned
 - If you use Biomes'o'Plenty as a worldgen, it lags the server during new chunk generation.
     - Either don't use BoP as a worldgen